QAGIw3/aurum/docs/pagination.md

 - Large filter payloads and unicode content are supported and preserved.
 - Prefer cursor-based pagination for long-running exports to avoid duplicates as data evolves.

+## V2 Implementation Notes

+- The v2 endpoints share a lightweight helper (`src/aurum/api/v2/pagination.py`) that encodes only the offset, limit, and concrete filters.
+This keeps cursors stable and the surface easy to test.
+- Cursors are Base64-encoded JSON.
+If decoding fails the API responds with a generic `Invalid cursor` error so clients can drop the token and restart safely.
+- Link headers include a fully qualified `next` URL with an URL-encoded cursor.
+Parse the query parameters rather than performing direct string comparisons.

 Quick examples are in `README.md:Curve API`.
 For programmatic iteration, propagate `next_cursor` until it is absent (end of stream).